|Middle Tennessee District Fair sponsored by Lawrenceburg Rotary|

 - Motor swaps allowed.
 Ex.
 Chevy motor in Ford or Chrysler.

 - No solid rear suspension, must have movement.
+No all thread shocks.

 - No leaf spring conversion.

-- No bead lock or solid wheels
+- No bead locks or wheels with tire sidewall protector.

 - A-arm swaps are ok.